robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

 print(response.text)
 ```

-    Why did the AI get fired from the dating app?
+    Why did the AI get fired from the library?

-    Because it kept trying to match people with themselves! 😜
+    Because it kept telling people to "Google it!" 😂